Australian Encyclopaedia: Arthur Jose

 Arthur Wilberforce Jose was born in Clifton, England.
-He was the son of William Wilberforce Jose who was a governor at a university located at the city of Jose’s birth, Bristol.
-Jose’s father was also the chairman of the technical education committee for the school board of Bristol.
-Following Jose’s studies at Balliol College, Oxford, Jose’s health had begun to worsen.
-A year later, 1882, Jose was recovering in Australia.
-While in Australia, Jose’s father was in dire straits financially and had eventually lost his fortune.
+He was the son of William Wilberforce Jose who was a governor at a university located at the city of Jose's birth, Bristol.
+Jose's father was also the chairman of the technical education committee for the school board of Bristol.
+Following Jose's studies at Balliol College, Oxford, Jose's health had begun to worsen.
+A year later, in 1882, Jose was recovering in Australia.
+While in Australia, Jose's father was in dire straits financially and had eventually lost his fortune.
 Following the delivery of this news, Jose turned down a clerical career in Bristol and remained in Australia.
-Jose tackled many jobs during the beginning of his family’s financial loss.
+Jose tackled many jobs during the beginning of his family's financial loss.
 This included cutting wood, making bricks, picking apples and tutoring.
-In 1885, Jose had commenced his career as an assistant master at a Bathurst college in New South Wales, All Saints’ College.
+In 1885, Jose had commenced his career as an assistant master at Bathurst college in New South Wales, All Saints’ College.
 After multiple edits and writings of songs and articles, Jose had soon become an extension lecturer at a university and a writer for several verses in 1888.
 Prior to the allocation of his editor in chief role and the publication of the Australian Encyclopedia, Jose spent many years as a reader for the Angus & Robertson corporation.
 Despite Jose never practising law, in 1891 he was granted admission to the Bar.

 Following the publication of his writing, The Growth of the Empire, in 1897, Jose went on to writing many more published articles, books and chapters, he acquired the role of professor in modern history and English in Aligarh at the Mohammedan Anglo-Oriental College and a lecturer in England.
 In 1904, Jose had arrived back in Sydney as a Times correspondent.
 The first edition of the Australian Encyclopedia was disrupted due to the war in 1914, therefore delaying its publication.
 Jose was employed by George Robertson for the encyclopedia full-time and was named editor-in-chief of the Australian Encyclopedia a year later when the first volume was titled The Illustrated Australian Encyclopedia.
 Jose was collaborating with entomologist, Herbert James Carter, with the editing of Australian Encyclopedia.
-Carter’s responsibilities were centred around the scientific aspects of the encyclopedia leaving the remaining work to be edited by Jose.
+Carter's responsibilities were centred around the scientific aspects of the encyclopedia leaving the remaining work to be edited by Jose.
 The second volume of the Australian Encyclopedia had not been edited yet when Jose left the publishing company, Angus & Robertson, in 1925.